StarbeamOne/blog.starbeam.one/content/article/2022/02/Announcing-MVP-Alpha-Preview.md

 ### Thank You!

+Alright!
+That completes the announcement.
+Please do check out the videos as pretty much everything I have wanted to say for the past two years are found in there.

-That stated, I am signing off for now.
-Thank you so very very much to everyone that has supported me during this time ([you know who you are](https://alpha.starbeam.one/about/acknowledgements)!).
+As I end here, a very big thank you goes out to everyone that has supported me during this time ([you know who you are](https://alpha.starbeam.one/about/acknowledgements)!).
 Your support and encouragement is so very much appreciated!

 Until next time, stay bright. ✌✨